r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 = 4.0.1 =
 - prevent php warning messages on unsuccessful includes while WP_DEBUG is active
-- change text domain to match plugin slug
+- changed text domain to match plugin slug

 = 4.0.0 =
 - complete overhaul of the plugin core